frabru99/chwall/README.md

 * **fzf preview not showing** → Install `kitty` or switch the preview command to `chafa`.
 * **Colorscheme not updating** → Check that pywal hooks are sourced by the theme (Waybar, Wofi, etc.).

----

-## 📜 License

-MIT — Feel free to modify, share, and adapt.

----